worldcoin/signup-sequencer/Readme.md

     The proving key is fetched based on the depth index, and verification key as well.
     The list of prime fields is created based on request input mentioned before, and then we proceed to verify the proof.
     Sequencer uses groth16 zk-SNARK implementation.
-    The API call returns the proof as response.
+    The API call returns the proof as a response.
 6.  `/addBatchSize` - Adds a prover with specific batch size to a list of provers.
 7.  `/removeBatchSize` - Removes the prover based on batch size.
 8.  `/listBatchSizes` - Lists all provers that are added to the Sequencer.